mafifafm/pxt-microbit/docs/projects/micro-chat.md

 ## {Step 7}

 Let's test our code!
-In the micro:bit on-screen simulator, press button **A**.
+In the Ragga on-screen simulator, press button **A**.
 You should see a second @boardname@ appear.
 Now try pressing **A** again.
-Do you see your message appear on the second micro:bit?  ⭐ Great job! ⭐
+Do you see your message appear on the second Ragga?  ⭐ Great job! ⭐

 ```blocks
 input.onButtonPressed(Button.A, function() {